PROJXON/PROJXON-HRIS/README.md

   1. Make sure that the application still runs in the feature branch.
   2. Create a pull request to the `main` branch, and request a reviewer (this will most likely be the senior app dev).
 This may change if a `dev` branch is added in the future.
-     - PRs should provide a summary of the changes made in bullet points, including files added or removed.
+     - PRs need to provide a summary of the changes made in bullet points, including files added or removed.
   3. Reviewer may request that you make changes by commenting within the pull request.
 Make those changes, then request another review.
   4. Upon successful review, the branch can be merged into the `main` branch.
      - Upon merge, the branch will be automatically deleted.